kevindayton/drupal-edit-module-twbs/README.txt

    harm; there is no security risk involved.
    Second: it is by design, this metadata is always added, to not break Drupal's render cache.
+Q: Why do I get a 'The filter "<filter name>" has no type specified!'' error?
+A: For Edit module to allow for in-place editing of "processed text" fields (i.e. text passed through Drupal's filter system, via check_markup()), it needs to know about each filter what type of filter it is.
+For simpler text formats (i.e. with simpler filters), the unfiltered original may not have to be retrieved from the server.
+See http://drupal.org/node/1817474 for details.